adityaaa2511/Technical-Indicators/README.md

 # **Technical Indicators & Strategies**
 ## **Momentum Based Indicators**
-*Momentum Based Indicators are a type of technical indicator that measure the capacity of the price trend(slope of the line in layman's word) to sustain itself over a period of time.
+*Momentum Indicators are a type of technical indicator that measure the capacity of the price trend(slope of the line in layman's word) to sustain itself over a period of time.
 Momentum here refers to the inertia of the price trend to either continue rising or falling for a particular length of time, taking into account both price and volume information.
 There are 3 types of momentum indicators:-*<br/>
 &emsp; * **Closing price compared to Previous Close**<br/>
 &emsp; * **Closing price compared to Range**<br/>
 &emsp; * **Closing price compared to Moving Average**<br/>